 - Heat the chickpea liquid on the stove (medium heat) and mix vigorously until thickened.
 The more you cook the liquid, the thicker the mixture will be and the firmer the final result will be.

-- Pour the mixture into a container, and chill in the fridge for a few hours or until the shape resembles tofu.
+- Pour the mixture into a container, and chill in the fridge for at least 4 hours.
+The longer you let it set, the firmer the tofu will become.

 - Cook Time: 15 minutes